sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-custom/hana-cloud-alerts-custom.md

     ![Output value](manual-trigger-command-sql.png)

 The above step demonstrates how the provided [SQL Statement](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/024ff1ff1c46465f838c6faf655a9f0a.html) command can be used.
-Its output was passed into a Python command where the result could be further processed.
+Its output was passed into a Python command, where the result could be further processed.
 The next step is an example to execute SQL statements directly in the Python command.